 My stories invariably take on a life of their own, different from the way I’ve proposed them: I love it when unforeseen characters and plot twists come along, because they keep me guessing right along with my readers!

-I love touring historic homes, trying new recipes, crocheting, and playing with Vera—although it’s humbling, having a dog smarter than I am!
-I’m an ordained Presbyterian deacon, and I devote a lot of time to singing in my church choir and to practicing/performing with our percussion ensemble.
-I’m celebrating more than fourty-one years with my husband, who—bless him—has never once suggested I get a real job!
+I love touring historic homes, trying new recipes, crocheting, and playing with my Border collie, Vera—although it’s humbling, having a dog smarter than I am!
+I’m an ordained Presbyterian deacon, and I devote a lot of time to singing in my church choir, ringing in bell choir, and being a substitute organist.
+I’m celebrating more than forty-two years with my husband, who—bless him—has never once suggested I get a real job!